The project

 About the project

-LIFE IP GrassBirdHabitats
+LIFE IP GrassBirdHabitats (LIFE19 IPE/DE/000004)

-To network activities more closely in the future and to coordinate measures for successful meadow bird conservation, a Strategic Conservation Plan for meadow bird habitats in Western Europe is being developed.
-Meadow bird-friendly measures are being implemented in 27 project areas in Lower Saxony and in one large project area in the province of Fryslân.
+To network activities more closely in the future and to coordinate measures for successful meadow bird conservation, we develop a Strategic Conservation Plan for meadow bird habitats in Western Europe and in West Africa.
+Apart from that, meadow bird-friendly measures are being implemented in 27 project areas in the state of Lower Saxony (Germany) and in one large project area in the province of Fryslân (the Netherlands).

 As the coordinating beneficiary, the Lower Saxony Ministry for the Environment has commissioned the State Agency for Bird Conservation in the Lower Saxony Water Management, Coastal and Nature Protection Agency (NLWKN) to implement the project.

-Partners in Lower Saxony are the Lower Saxony Wadden Sea National Park Administration and the planning office BIO-CONSULT OS.
+Project partners in Lower Saxony are the Lower Saxony Wadden Sea National Park Administration and the planning office BIO-CONSULT OS.
 Project partners in the Netherlands are the Province of Fryslân, the University of Groningen, the agricultural collective Collectief Súdwestkust, and the nature conservation association Bond Friese VogelWachten.

 Background